jimenezrick/blog/about.md

 - Following the KISS principle
 - Following the UNIX philosophy
 - Small, simple and modular is better than big, complex and monolithic
+- Using a decent OS and a good programming language

   Because if someone is creating accidental complexity instead solving the actual problem, because if someone is creating a huge monolithic